The Penalty - It's Who You Know

 Then ...
 Pete spots the amputee Blizzard crutching across Wentworth.
 Blizzard is his boss and right now the only hope he has.
 Wentworth Place had a notorious reputation back then - the row of businesses down the right (west) side all housed Chinese brothels.

 ... and Now, Wentworth Place today, resurfaced and with cleaned-up businesses, presents a colorful appearance.

 Then ...
-Outside Blizzard's work place Frisco Pete recounts his misdeed and beseeches his boss to help him out.
+Outside Blizzard's house Frisco Pete recounts his misdeed and beseeches his boss to help him out.
 Realizing that doing so will give him even more power over his wayward lackey, he lets him hide inside.
 Pete gets a reprieve - it's not what you know but who you know, just as important back then as it is today.

-... and Now, today's entrance to Blizzard's work place, 59 Wentworth Place, is behind the white wrought iron security door.
+... and Now, today's entrance to Blizzard's house, 59 Wentworth Place, is behind the white wrought iron security door.
 The camera position is the same Then and Now but note that the sidewalk has since been widened, moving the lampposts outwards.

 Then ...
 Blizzard beckons to a passing cop ...